biologist79/ESPuino/README.md

 - **Previous** (long; keep pressed) + **Next** (short) + release (both): toggle WiFi enabled/disabled

+#### Virtual RFID cards

+Any of the button actions can also be assigned to virtual RFID cards.
+Those cards then can be assigned on the web GUI like normal cards.
+To select a virtual RFID card, just press the configured button action, the virtual RFID automatically gets filled in in the web GUI.

 ### Music playback

 - Music starts to play right away after a valid RFID tag was applied (if it's known to ESPuino).